kannancmohan/angular-oauth2-springboot-rest/README.md

         Type : optional
         Click 'Next'
    ```
-## configuring your client to use custom scope
+## Configuring your client to use custom scope
 1. Open the Keycloak Admin Console
 2. Click Clients scopes (left-hand menu) and select the client you want to apply the scope
 3. In the client details page select the tab 'Client scopes'